gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`sorttabs` — Demonstrates reordering tabs in a window.

 :doc:`mrutabs` — Demonstrates monitoring for changes in keyboard focus and reordering tabs in a window.
+This script keeps tabs always in most-recently-used order, so the first tab is always selected.

+:doc:`mrutabs2` - This script selects the next-most-recently-used tab when the current tab closes.
+Same for split panes.

 ----